mathewj1778/cardlyconnect-privacy/README.md

 Cardly Connect uses third-party email delivery services to transmit digital cards to recipients.

 Contact:
-For questions regarding this Privacy Policy, contact: [your support email]
+For questions regarding this Privacy Policy, contact: mathewj1778@gmail.com

 Changes:
 This Privacy Policy may be updated periodically.
 Continued use of the application constitutes acceptance of any updates.